 Risk Factors of a Strict Vegan Diet

 While a vegan diet is healthy, it is necessary to take supplements in order to receive vital nutrients that are lacking from the choices of foods.
-Top sources of B12 comes from meats such as salmon, liver, milk and other dairy products which are excluded in a strict vegan diet.
-Other dietary supplements, such as amino acids, iron or vitamin D are necessary as a vegan’s diet tends to lack these essential nutritional components.
+Top sources of B12 come from meats such as salmon, liver, milk, and other dairy products that are excluded in a strict vegan diet.
+Other dietary supplements, such as amino acids, iron, or vitamin D are necessary as a vegan’s diet tends to lack these essential nutritional components.
 There is also a risk that a meatless diet does not contain enough protein which will make vegan protein powders a necessity.